DagogoOrifama/Predictive-Maintenance-Using-Machine-Learning-on-Databricks/README.md

 ## Conclusion

-This task demonstrates the development and evaluation of multiple machine learning models to predict machine maintenance needs based on sensor data.
+This project demonstrates the development and evaluation of multiple machine learning models to predict machine maintenance needs based on sensor data.
 The Gradient-Boosted Tree model achieved the highest accuracy, showcasing its effectiveness for this task.
 The project highlights the importance of data preprocessing, model selection, and hyperparameter tuning in achieving high-performance machine learning models.

 For more detailed information, please refer to the project report included in the repository.